-We are fully licensed electrical specialists with a wealth of experience in all aspects of the industry.
-We’re located in Sydney’s Inner West, and we service the greater metropolitan area, including the Eastern Suburbs, Lower North Shore and South West.
+We are fully licensed specialists with a wealth of experience in all aspects of the industry.
+We’re located in Sydney, and we service the greater metropolitan area, including the Eastern Suburbs, Lower North Shore and South West.

 What Types Of Electrical Services We Offer

-Our experienced team can install a wide range of electrical components that may be required in residences, offices, business and industrial facilities, including:
+Our experienced team can install a wide range of electric components that may be required in residences, offices, business and industrial facilities, including:

 ● Light switches

-Dealing with electrical maintenance can be quite stressful for homes and businesses.
-Ongoing developments in the design and overall quality of electrical components have meant that systems can often run for many years without any issues.
+Dealing with the maintenance can be quite stressful for homes and businesses.
+Ongoing developments in the design and overall quality of electric components have meant that systems can often run for many years without any issues.

-Our electrical maintenance services cover all aspects of assessing, fixing and replacing electrical systems and components.
+Our maintenance services cover all aspects of assessing, fixing and replacing electric systems and components.

 Every single job is of utmost importance to us, no matter the size.
 Whether you simply need smoke alarm changed, or an entire commercial switchboard repaired, we’re here for you.